wp-plugins/marketing-optimizer/readme.txt

 4. Experiments

 == Changelog ==
+= Version 20131126 =
+* #bugFix fixed an issue a/b testing slider not showing up due to wordpress update.
 = Version 20131107 =
 * #bugFix fixed an issue with multisite configurations not cascading to all network sites.
 * #bugFix fixed an issue with admin user being tracked by experiments.